4 Common Surprises Experienced During Design Discoveries

 Discoveries uncover the unexpected

-Having completed many discoveries, we’ve witnessed a variety of scenarios and situations.
+Having made many discoveries, we’ve witnessed a variety of scenarios.
 Nevertheless, there are some common surprises we’ve seen repeatedly during the discovery phase over the years that justify and confirm their importance.
 Had these not been addressed prior to beginning the project, the process would have taken longer, cost more than planned, and overall, been a massive headache for all parties involved.

 1. Not everyone is always on the same page.

-The most important outcome of a design discovery is to ensure all stakeholders come away with a shared understanding of what problems need to be solved and the strategy required to solve them.
-Many companies looking to design an experience have goals that target their site’s external users but often forget about the internal users who work with the site every day.
+The most important outcome of a design discovery is to ensure that all stakeholders come away with a shared understanding of the problems to be solved and the strategy required to solve them.
+Many companies looking to design an experience have goals that target their site’s external users, but often overlook the internal users who work with the site every day.
 There are always several internal stakeholders involved in the decision-making, maintenance, and editorial functions that come with operating a CMS.

-As part of our design discovery process, ALL stakeholders are not only interviewed separately but are also brought together to go through a series of exercises that create a level playing field to ensure a shared understanding.
+As part of our design discovery process, ALL stakeholders are interviewed separately and then brought together to go through a series of exercises that create a level playing field and ensure a shared understanding.
 As with most companies, decisions are made at the executive or management level, but those actually doing the work don’t always have a voice.
-Through interviews and group exercises, these disconnects—such as communication breakdowns, workflow issues, or a number of any other problems—become apparent and are often eye-opening.
-They bring about things that had not been thought of previously and often lead to changing strategies, developing better workflows, and improving relationships among all involved.
+Through interviews and group exercises, these disconnects—such as communication breakdowns, workflow issues, and other problems—become apparent and are often eye-opening.
+They bring about ideas that had not been considered before and often lead to changes in strategy, better workflows, and improved relationships among all involved.

 I just want to note that our two strategic initiatives as an organization got zero votes for importance by anyone.
 Apparently they’re not what our team thinks are important to the actual success of the site.